 - To the extent possible schedules will be consistent from day to day

-- Wednesdays will be flexible to meet with students individually and/or in small groups as necessary, collaborate with colleagues, plan instruction, and respond to parent inquiries
+- Wednesdays will continue to be flexible to meet with students individually and/or in small groups as necessary, collaborate with colleagues, plan instruction, and respond to parent inquiries

 - ENL/AIS/Related Services provided as scheduled